tweag/python-monorepo-example/2017-09-14-inline-java-tutorial.md

 build time.
 Secondly, the error message points precisely at either the return type or the argument with the mismatched type.

 Are there any type errors that cannot be caught at build time?
 There is, indeed.
 For instance, a quasiquotation can yield or use objects of type `java.lang.Object`.
-The Haskell or the Java side may need then to downcast these objects, which can fail if the objects are downcasted to the wrong type.
+The Haskell or the Java side may then need to downcast these objects.
+Downcasts, as is always the case in vanilla Java, involve a dynamic type check, which can fail if the objects are downcasted to the wrong type.
 In this sense, Haskell + Java is no safer than Java alone.

 # Summary

-In this blogpost we have covered the basics of marshalling values between Haskell and Java and using `inline-java` for invoking Java methods.
+In this blogpost we introduced quasiquotation, `Coercible` and the `Reify/Reflect` type classes.
+We saw that with inline-java, it's possible to call JVM methods from Haskell with little fuss.
+An important aspect of the design of `inline-java` is that conversions are always explicit.
+That's because they can be expensive, so the programmer should be well aware when they are happening. `Coercible` captures the class of types that can be passed to the JVM without paying any marshalling/unmarshalling costs.

 The package `inline-java` not only makes Java code convenient to embed in Haskell programs, it also prevents coding mistakes which could otherwise occur when relying on the lower-level packages `jni` and `jvm`.
-In a future post we will discuss how `inline-java` makes use of a GHC plugin to ensure type-safety.
+In a future post we'll take a peak under the hood.
+Since v0.7, `inline-java` makes use of a GHC plugin to make the type safety happen.